eecs280staff/eecs280runestone/_sources/05_strings_streams_io/main.rst

 Strings, Streams, and I/O
 =======================================================================

-This lecture is all about text, or more precisely any data that can be represented as a sequence of characters.
-This is a natural form for human-friendly data, but it's also used for

-TODO
+This lecture is all about strings, streams, and input/output (I/O).
+Fundamentally, these all involve processing data represented as sequences of characters, perhaps the text of a book, an encrypted message, or even the source code for one of our programs as it's about to be digested by the compiler!

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 C-Style Strings